pivotal/docs-tap/namespace-provisioner/use-case5.hbs.md

 # Install multiple scanners in the developer namespace

-This topic tells you how to automate multiple scanner installations in the developer namespace.
+This topic tells you how to use Namespace Provisioner to automate multiple scanner installations in the developer namespace in Tanzu Application Platform (commonly known as TAP).

 Grype scanner is installed by default in all namespaces managed by Namespace Provisioner.